Is onX Hunt Worth It? An Honest Comparison for 2026

 How to decide

-- Fish at all → Baseline Maps.
-Fishing intelligence isn’t bolted on; it was the original product.
+• Fish at all → Baseline Maps.
+Fishing intelligence isn’t bolted on; it was the original product, and onX charges for it separately.

-- Care about how fast a requested feature ships → Baseline Maps.
-The Development Queue is visible in-app and most accepted requests ship within two weeks.
+• Care about how fast a requested feature ships → Baseline Maps.
+The Development Queue is visible in-app; you can see what’s next and vote on it.

 The honest closing

 Migration takes about a minute.
 GPX or KML export from onX, import into Baseline Maps, every waypoint preserved.
-The 30-day free trial gives you a full month to compare in your actual hunting and fishing areas, with no paywall during the trial — every feature is unlocked from day one.
+The 14-day free trial gives you two full weeks to compare in your actual hunting and fishing areas, with no paywall during the trial — every feature is unlocked from day one.
 If a state, layer, or feature you need isn’t shipped yet, the Development Queue is open inside the app.
 Vote on what matters, watch what ships, decide from there.

 FAQ